 At Year 11 students select subjects to support their chosen pathway.
-The contribution also supports choices and access to high quality classroom resources.
-An extra contribution for electives that have demands for consumables and a high level of activity will ensure a high-quality program.
+The voluntary contribution also supports choices and access to high quality classroom resources.
+An extra voluntary contribution for electives that have demands for consumables and a high level of activity will ensure a high-quality program.

-- Food Technology approximately \$170 - Art Making and Exhibiting approximately \$90 - Outdoor Education and Environment Studies approximately \$500
+- Food Technology \$170

+- Art Making and Exhibiting \$90

+- Outdoor Education and Environment Studies \$500

+- these are based on 2025

-Year 12 Education Items
+Year 12 Education Voluntary Contribution

 The school uses this voluntary contribution of approximately \$285 to enhance the educational experience of all Year 12 students and includes the provision of a student planner, ID card, printing, core subjects consumables, wellbeing programs, the swimming and athletics carnivals.
-This contribution also includes a graduation folder.

 At Year 12 students select subjects to support their chosen pathway.
-The levy also supports choices and access to high quality classroom resources.
-An extra levy for electives that have demands for consumables and high level of activity will ensure a high-quality program.
+The voluntary contribution also supports choices and access to high quality classroom resources.
+An extra voluntary contribution for electives that have demands for consumables and high level of activity will ensure a high-quality program.

-- Food Technology approximately \$170 - Art Making and Exhibiting approximately \$90
+- Food Technology \$170

+- Art Making and Exhibiting \$90

+these are based on 2025